-THE ACCUSED
+ACCUSED

-- 40. Slobodan MILOSEVIC was born on 20 August 1941 in the town of Pozarevac in present-day Serbia.
+1. Slobodan MILOSEVIC was born on 20 August 1941 in the town of Pozarevac in present-day Republic of Serbia (hereinafter Serbia).
 In 1964 he received a law degree from the University of Belgrade and began a career in management and banking.
 Slobodan MILOSEVIC held the posts of deputy director and later general director at Tehnogas, a major gas company until 1978.
-Thereafter, he became president of Beogradska banka (Beobanka), one of the largest banks in the SFRY and held that post until 1983. - 41.
-In 1983 Slobodan MILOSEVIC began his political career.
+Thereafter, he became president of Beogradska banka (Beobanka), one of the largest banks in the former Socialist Federal Republic of Yugoslavia (hereinafter SFRY) and held that post until 1983.

+2. In 1983 Slobodan MILOSEVIC began his political career.
 He became Chairman of the City Committee of the League of Communists of Belgrade in 1984.
 In 1986 he was elected Chairman of the Presidium of the Central Committee of the League of Communists of Serbia and was re-elected in 1988.
 On 16 July 1990, the League of Communists of Serbia and the Socialist Alliance of Working People of Serbia were united; the new party was named the Socialist Party of Serbia (SPS), and Slobodan MILOSEVIC was elected its President.
-He holds the post of President of the SPS as of the date of this indictment. - 42.
-Slobodan MILOSEVIC was elected President of the Presidency of Serbia on 8 May 1989 and re-elected on 5 December that same year.
-After the adoption of the new Constitution of Serbia on 28 September 1990, Slobodan MILOSEVIC was elected to the newly established office of President of Serbia in multi-party elections held on 9 and 26 December 1990; he was re-elected on 20 December 1992. - 43.
-After serving two terms as President of Serbia, Slobodan MILOSEVIC was elected President of the FRY on 15 July 1997 and he began his official duties on 23 July 1997.
-At all times relevant to this indictment, Slobodan MILOSEVIC has held the post of President of the FRY. - 44.
-Milan MILUTINOVIC was born on 19 December 1942 in Belgrade in present-day Serbia.
-Milan MILUTINOVIC received a degree in law from Belgrade University. - 45.
-Throughout his political career, Milan MILUTINOVIC has held numerous high level governmental posts within Serbia and the FRY.
-Milan MILUTINOVIC was a deputy in the Socio-Political Chamber and a member of the foreign policy committee in the Federal Assembly; he was Serbia s Secretary for Education and Sciences, a member of the Executive Council of the Serbian Assembly, and a director of the Serbian National Library.
+He continues to hold the post of President of the SPS as of the date of this indictment.

+3. Slobodan MILOSEVIC was elected President of the Presidency of Serbia on 8 May 1989 and re-elected on 5 December that same year.
+After the adoption of the new Constitution of Serbia on 28 September 1990, Slobodan MILOSEVIC was elected to the newly established office of President of Serbia in multi-party elections held on 9 and 26 December 1990; he was re-elected on 20 December 1992.

+4. After serving two terms as President of Serbia, Slobodan MILOSEVIC was elected President of the Federal Republic of Yugoslavia (hereinafter FRY) on 15 July 1997 and he began his official duties on 23 July 1997.
+Following defeat in the September 2000 FRY Presidential elections, Slobodan MILOSEVIC stepped down from this position on 6 October 2000.
+At all times relevant to this indictment, Slobodan MILOSEVIC held the post of President of the FRY.

+5. Milan MILUTINOVIC was born on 19 December 1942 in Belgrade in present-day Serbia.
+Milan MILUTINOVIC received a degree in law from Belgrade University.

+6. Throughout his political career, Milan MILUTINOVIC has held numerous high level governmental posts within Serbia and the FRY.
+Milan MILUTINOVIC was a deputy in the Socio-Political Chamber and a member of the foreign policy committee in the Federal Assembly; he was Serbia's Secretary for Education and Sciences, a member of the Executive Council of the Serbian Assembly, and a director of the Serbian National Library.
 Milan MILUTINOVIC also served as an ambassador in the Federal Ministry of Foreign Affairs and as the FRY Ambassador to Greece.
 He was appointed the Minister of Foreign Affairs of the FRY on 15 August 1995.
-Milan MILUTINOVIC is a member of the SPS. - 46.
-On 21 December 1997, Milan MILUTINOVIC was elected President of Serbia.
-At all times relevant to this indictment, Milan MILUTINOVIC has held the post of President of Serbia. - 47.
-Nikola SAINOVIC was born on 7 December 1948 in Bor, Serbia.
-He graduated from the
+Milan MILUTINOVIC is a member of the SPS.

+7. On 21 December 1997, Milan MILUTINOVIC was elected President of Serbia.
+At all times relevant to this indictment, Milan MILUTINOVIC held the post of President of Serbia.

-University of Ljubljana in 1977 and holds a Master of Science degree in Chemical Engineering.
+8. Nikola SAINOVIC was born on 7 December 1948 in Bor, Serbia.
+He graduated from the University of Ljubljana in 1977 and holds a Master of Science degree in Chemical Engineering.
 He began his political career in the municipality of Bor where he held the position of President of the Municipal Assembly of Bor from 1978 to 1982.